Mavs’ Dirk Nowitzki Weighs- in on Statue in Dallas

-When Dirk Nowitzki announced his retirement after last season’s final home game against the Phoenix Suns on April 9, 2019.
+When Dirk Nowitzki announced his retirement following the Dallas Mavericks’ final home game against the Phoenix Suns on April 9, 2019.
 Dallas Mavericks owner Mark Cuban promised Nowitzki a job for life and “the biggest, most badass statue ever, and we’ll put it right in front of the arena!”

-Back on October 7, 2019, I spoke with Cuban and asked him when we could see Dirk’s statue unveiled.
+Back on October 7, 2019, I spoke with Cuban and asked him when we might see Dirk’s statue unveiled.

 “I have been talking to Dirk, and we have to pick the sculptor then will pick the artist.
 But, Dirk and I have been discussing it, and it’s going to take some time.
 It will be about a year to do it, Cuban told me.”